SmithWillSuffice/ohanga-pai/content/blog/59_rain_in_iran.md

 mass of ordinary people are also spiritually alive.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A materialistic greedy society will have a materialistic corrupt government that will not even wish to understand the source of unemployment is the State.
+(Unless miracles occur, and the greedy somehow undergo some "emergent complexity"" and collectively flock to altruism. 😂)
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The state is the cause of all unemployment in the currency it monopoly issues, but is then also the sole body that can eliminate all the unemployment it created.  the purpose of imposing tax liabilities is to drive _demand_ for an otherwise worthless currency, this creates people seeking to earn the currency (aka. unemployed) the purpose of this is not to leave anyone unemployed, but to hire all the workers the State
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The state is the cause of all unemployment in the currency it monopoly issues, but is then also the sole body that can eliminate all the unemployment it created.
+The purpose of imposing tax liabilities is to drive _demand_ for an otherwise worthless currency, this creates people seeking to earn the currency (aka. unemployed) the purpose of this is not to leave anyone unemployed, but to hire all the workers the State